Dr Amy Burge BA, MA, PhD

 My first book, Representing Difference in the Medieval and Modern Orientalist Romance (Palgrave, 2016) is a comparative study of Orientalism in medieval and modern popular romance and compares the representation of erotic relationships across religious and cultural borders in late medieval Orientalist romance (1330-1450) and British and North American post 9/11 romantic fiction.

-I am Principal Investigator for the AHRC-funded Muslim Women's Popular Fiction research network.
+I was Principal Investigator for the AHRC-funded Muslim Women's Popular Fiction research network (2021-2023).

 I also have an interest in pedagogy and have published research on using arts-based research methods with university colleagues, understanding the development of postgraduates who teach, and supporting postgraduate students who teach